dmitrypol/dmitrypol.github.io/_posts/2016-10-11-redis_application_join.md

 categories: redis mongo
 ---

 [SQL joins](http://www.w3schools.com/sql/sql_join.asp) are a powerful feature that enables using DB functionality to bring back records from different tables needed w/o making multiple queries.
-Unfortunately some the new NoSQL DBs do not support them.
+Unfortunately some of the new NoSQL DBs do not support them.

 We have been using [MongoDB](http://mongodb.com) for several years and overall really like it.
 Except that sometimes we have to do N+1 queries looping through child records and fetching data attributes from the parent or grandparent.